Timverhoogt/progress-tracker/SETUP_VSCODE_TESTING.md

 ## 🚀 Quick Actions

 ### Run All Tests
-- Click ▶️ at the top of Test Explorer
+- Click ▶️ at the top of Testing sidebar
 - Or: `Ctrl+Shift+P` → "Jest: Run All Tests"

 ### Run a Single Test
 - Click "Run" above the test in your editor
-- Or: Click ▶️ next to the test in Test Explorer
+- Or: Click ▶️ next to the test in Testing sidebar

 ### Debug a Test
 - Click "Debug" above the test in your editor
-- Or: Click 🐛 next to the test in Test Explorer
+- Or: Click 🐛 next to the test in Testing sidebar

 ### Watch Mode (Auto-run on changes)
-- Click 👁️ in Test Explorer
+- Click 👁️ in Testing sidebar
 - Tests will re-run when you save files

 ---